 Field format

-You can specify the field format of custom fields, and some buyer fields, using regular expressions or a "compact format" that is specific to Kofax AP Essentials.
+You can specify the field format of custom fields, and some buyer fields, using regular expressions or a "compact format" that is specific to Tungsten AP Essentials.
 When you specify the field format in the Field view, you determine how many characters of a certain type are allowed.
 When you specify a field format, the field must match the format you specify in order to pass validation.

 The compact field format is used during extraction to help find the correct field, whereas the regular expressions are only used for validation with the exception of the InvoiceOrderNumber field which can also use regular expressions for extraction.